jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.03.02.md

   - We will cooperate in an Agile way, i.e. we'll set targets for the next two weeks, go and work on them, and then come back and discuss progress, next steps, etc.

 ## Next Steps
-  - @Thanh, Jennifer - get familiar with the VE GitHub site, download and run the existing pilots, etc.
+  - @Thanh, Jennifer, Josh, Eric - get familiar with the VE GitHub site, download and run the existing pilots, etc.

 ## Next Call
   - We will check-in every two weeks for 30 minutes